snehuvarbhe/Digital_music_store_data_analysis/README.md

 1. **Spending by Customer on Artists**: Determine how much each customer has spent on artists.
 2. **Most Popular Genre by Country**: Identify the most popular music genre for each country based on purchases.
 3. **Top Customer by Country**: Find the customer who has spent the most on music for each country.

-## Note
-This project is part of the Fast Code initiative, where all related information is provided in the download code section.
-You can begin directly by exploring and executing the CodeBook (IPYNB file).